28.09.2022

 Did you know? – They are located at the back of the top of your head.
 If you were to casually lean back in your chair with your hands clasped behind your head they would almost certainly be covering the parietal lobes.

-Difficulty with words and numbers – Damage to the Parietal lobes interfere with visual perception and the ability to integrate information.
+Difficulty with words and numbers – Damage to the Parietal lobes interferes with visual perception and the ability to integrate information.
 This can result in difficulties in reading, writing, mathematics and sometimes knowing left from right.
 It can also give the individual problems visually focusing on more than one thing at a time.

-A bit dishevelled – The combination of lack of hand eye co-ordination and body awareness can also result in poor self-care.
+A bit dishevelled – The combination of lack of hand-eye coordination and body awareness can also result in poor self-care.
 The individual may be unaware that their hair needs washing or they need a shave.
 Dressing can also be a physical problem as they may have difficulty manipulating clothing or doing up buttons.

 Assessment and education – Reach’s experienced rehabilitation programme managers will carry out detailed tests and exercises to establish where the problems lie.
 It can be difficult for friends and family to understand the changes they now see in the individual.
-As a result Reach may recommend that as well as providing a rehabilitation programme for the individual a programme of education about brain injury is provided for the family.
+As a result, Reach may recommend that as well as providing a rehabilitation programme for the individual a programme of education about brain injury is provided for the family.